-Data that is collected is required to be arranged in orderly, i.e., data should be arranged by some logical basis such as time, quantity, and place.
+Data that is collected is required to be arranged in an orderly, i.e., data should be arranged on some logical basis such as time, quantity, and place.

-Analyzing involves examining the collected data for possible errors or omission and make proper editing for accuracy and completeness.
+Analyzing involves examining the collected data for possible errors or omissions and make proper editing for accuracy and completeness.

 After the data are organized and analyzed, now it is time to interpret the data in terms of logical meaning.
 More presentation of data does not make any sense; it requires an evaluation of the data to derive any logical conclusion.

 8. Making an Outline